 CloudZero is a cloud cost intelligence platform for AWS, Kubernetes, and Snowflake environments.
 Unlike basic cloud cost management tools, CloudZero accurately maps cost metrics back to the people, processes, and products that generate the metadata.
 CloudZero then breaks and reports the telemetry in easy-to-digest and actionable form, such as:

-• Cost per project – Track the cost of each engineering project from start to finish.
-This is helpful for forecasting and allocating resources to similar future projects, as well as pricing your services profitably.
+- Cost per project – Track the cost of each engineering project from start to finish.
+This is helpful for forecasting, allocating resources to similar future projects, and pricing your services profitably.

 Your teams can use this granular cost intelligence to answer questions such as:

-• What are the trade-offs we need to make to improve our costs per unit value?
+- What trade-offs do we need to make to improve our costs per unit value?

 You can also use CloudZero Budgets to track your Kubernetes, Snowflake, and AWS resource consumption and costs.
 CloudZero offers more, all of which you can see in action when you schedule a demo here.

+- CloudZero may not be the best fit for organizations focused solely on traditional cloud cost management strategies like committed use discounts.
 If you need a tool to help you monitor and optimize your AWS Reserved Instances (RI) or Savings Plans, ProsperOps can help.
 And if you need a platform that automatically replaces expensive On-Demand Instances with inexpensive Spot Instances whenever available, check out Xosphere Instances Orchestrator.
-CloudZero is partnered with both to bring you complete, automated cloud cost optimization.
+CloudZero partners with both to bring you complete, automated cloud cost optimization.

 2. Kubernetes – Container and microservices management platform

 Kubernetes (K8s) is an open-source, production-grade, and highly extensible container orchestration platform.
-Kubernetes can help ease deploying and managing containerized applications and microservices anywhere; on-premises, public, private, or hybrid cloud.
+It can help ease the deployment and management of containerized applications and microservices anywhere: on-premises, public, private, or hybrid cloud.

-K8s is renowned for its web interface, flexible nature, and self-healing capabilities.
+K8s is renowned for its web interface, flexibility, and self-healing capabilities.
 The container orchestration platform also automates rollbacks and rollouts, batch execution, and load balancing.
-Meaning, Kubernetes is ideal for managing distributed systems at a massive scale.
+This means Kubernetes is ideal for managing distributed systems on a massive scale.

 See our comparison of Kubernetes and Docker here: “Kubernetes Vs. Docker (Vs. OpenShift): The Ultimate Comparison”.
 To improve container management, see these 15 container monitoring tools and Kubernetes alternatives.
 You can also learn how to improve Kubernetes cost optimization in three steps here.